Thomas-Mewily/hexga/hexga/hexga_typedef/README.md

 Provide a common typedef for `float`, `int` and `uint`.
 The precision can be changed with feature flags and can be easily shared across multiple crates.

+You must enable one flag for int and for float precision.
 See the toml to change the precision :

 ```toml